 CFF is the first outdoors film festival of its kind in Lebanon.
 The festival, which was launched in 2009 by “Laboratoire D’art”, has become an annual short film event which celebrates and promotes local and international short films as an independent form of art in a non-competitive public event, away from competition, prizes and entrance fees.

-This year, the theme of CFF has been set as "EXIST".
+This year, the theme of CFF has been set as "HOME".

 The main purpose of the CFF is to bring short films to the public, right in the streets of Beirut, free of entrance and away from competitions.
 Therefore, no prizes or awards are part of this public event.

-Short films that revolve around the definition of CFF 2021's theme (EXIST) and which have been produced in previous years, not as final projects, and by sophomores, juniors as well as seniors are all welcomed.
+Short films that revolve around the definition of CFF 2022's theme (WEIRD) and which have been produced in previous years, not as final projects, and by sophomores, juniors as well as seniors are all welcomed.

 The duration should not exceed 20 minutes and subtitles in French or English are a must in case of foreign language, to be submitted before April 1st of 2021 through: http://www.cabrioletfilmfestival.com/requirements.

 While submitting your short films, kindly select the right category to guarantee its proper admission.

 Last but not least, Lebanese movies must be submitted along with the official authorization by the General Security Offices for projection rights.